SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     - Aliases: currenttime

 - **%timeout** `<@member> <time> <reason>`
-    - Info: **Admin only.** Times out a Member for the specified time and tries to DM them the reason.
+    - Info: **Moderator only.** Times out a Member for the specified time and tries to DM them the reason.
 Maximum time is 28 days - 1 second.
 Mention the Member or use Member ID.
 The reason will get DM'd to the muted person, if the bot can DM the Member.
 Uses the same time converter as tempmute and reminders, in a format with a number and the duration.
 Do not use spaces inbetween multiple times.
     - Example: `%timeout @ExampleUser 12h30mins what an idiot`

 - **%unban** `<@user>`
-    - Info: **Admin only.** Unbans a user.
+    - Info: **Moderator only.** Unbans a user.
 Mention the User or use User ID.
     - Example: `%unban @ExampleUser`

 - **%unmute** `<@member>`
-    - Info: **Admin only.** Unmutes a Member in both servers.
+    - Info: **Moderator only.** Unmutes a Member in both servers.
 Please use this in all cases to unmute someone.
 Mention the Member or use Member ID.
     - Example: `%unmute @ExampleUser`

 - **%updatelevel** `<@member: Optional>`